iliapopov17/BI-Phylogenetics/3 - MSA/README.md

 |t_coffee|20.869|2210|
 |prank|more than 10 minutes|NA|

+I think it's best to use `muscle` as it got the longest expressing length!
+(Of course alignment length is not the only quality metric, but I used this metric only in this study project.)

+### 3) What's wrong with the alignment of `SUP35_10seqs_strange_aln.fa` and how to fix it?

+Let's take a look at this alignment in UGENE

+SCREENSHOT

+It can be seen that the sequence `SUP35_Spar_A12_Liti_` is strange.
+Most likely it is a reverse, i.e. it is reverse complementary.

+Let's do a couple of youtz, youtz, youtz, youtz.

+SCREENSHOT

+SCREENSHOT

+It's beautiful!

-3) Commands to run 6 possible alignments for 250 DNA sequences.
+### 4) Commands to run 6 possible alignments for 250 DNA sequences.

 ```bash
 time clustalw -INFILE=data/<file_name>.fa -OUTPUT=FASTA -OUTFILE=250_DNA_seqs/<file_name>.clustalw.fa